 With the sad state of this church, Jesus left it but it’s so encouraging to know that when He left He didn’t go far!
 He was standing at the door, knocking.
 Even when our works and actions create distance between us and God (Isa.
 59:2), He so often in His mercy continues His efforts to restore the relationship and leaves the decision to us.

 He could have barged back in, but He stood and knocked.
 The Laodiceans and each of us have an individual choice.
 He wanted someone – anyone – to hear His voice and open the door.
 Are you hearing what the Spirit is saying?
 Will you let Him in?
-Will you open up to Him?
+Will you open up to Him through dedicated spiritual practices?

 If they did, Jesus would come in to him and sup, or dine, with His child, and His child with Him.
 What a beautiful picture: Jesus back in the place – sitting, eating, fellowshipping with His child – where He wanted to be.
 Though Jesus could have given up because of the past or the present, if they’d just hear, repent, and let Him in, He was more than willing to help the church of the Laodiceans (and us) be what He wanted them to be.